 Types of Light Emitting Diode

-The LEDs are divided into three major types, accordingly to its material.
+We can divide LEDs into three major types according to their material.

 - Organic LEDs

-High Brightness LEDs: The high brightness LEDs (HBLEDs) are the type of organic LEDs and these are widely used for lightening purpose.
-Essentially, this type of LEDs is same as organic LEDs but only different is that these are having high brightness in output light.
-For generating high brightness, these LEDs are required to be able a high current and high power dissipation therefore these LEDs are mounted on heat sink for removing the unwanted heat.
+High-brightness LEDs (HBLEDs) are a type of organic LED.
+These are widely used for lighting purposes.
+Essentially, this type of LED is the same as organic LEDs.
+The only difference is that these have high brightness in the output light.
+For generating high brightness, these LEDs require a high current and high power dissipation.
+Therefore, these LEDs are mounted with heat sinks to remove the unwanted heat.

 Applications of Light Emitting Diode

-- These are used in security alarm system such as burglar alarm system.
+- Security alarm systems use LEDs, such as burglar alarm systems.

-- These are used in traffic signals for controlling the traffic crowds in cites.
+- The LEDs on traffic signals control the traffic crowds in cities.

-- These are used in digital computers for displaying the computer data.
+- These are useful on digital computers for displaying computer data.

-- These are used in digital multimeter for showing the current, voltage and resistance in digital form.
+- A digital multimeter uses LEDs to show the current, voltage, and resistance in digital form.

-- These are used in aviation lights for air craft warning signal.
+- These are useful in aviation lights for aircraft warning signals.

-- There are used in remote control systems such TV or LCD remote.
+- They are used in remote control systems such as TVs or LCDs.

-- There are also used in digital watches and automotive heat lamps.
+- They are also used in digital watches and automotive heat lamps.